ciscoheat/sveltekit-superforms/README.md

 As you see, another difference is that the form isn't resetted by default.
 This should also be opt-in to avoid data loss, and this isn't always wanted, especially in backend interfaces, where the form data should be persisted.

-In any case, since we're binding the fields to `$form`, the html form reset behavior doesn't make much sense, so in `sveltekit-superforms` resetting means _going back to the initial state of the form data_, usually the contents of `form` in `PageData`.
+In any case, since we're binding the fields to `$form`, the html form reset behavior doesn't make much sense, so in `sveltekit-superforms`, resetting means _going back to the initial state of the form data_, usually the contents of `form` in `PageData`.
 This may not be exactly what you needed, in which case you can use an event to clear the form instead.

 ## Client-side validation

-Since there is already a browser standard for [client-side form validation](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation), the `constraints` store returned from `superForm` can be used to follow this with virtually no effort:
+Since there is already a browser standard for [client-side form validation](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation), the `constraints` store returned from `superForm` can be used to follow it with virtually no effort:

 ```svelte
 <script lang="ts">